ParallelGSReg/GlobalSearchRegression.jl/README_MODULES.md

 * fe_inv: this option defines which variables will be process for inverse feature extraction (e.g. fe_inv=:x1 or fe_inv=[:x1, :x2]).
 * fe_inv: this option defines which variables will be process for lag feature extraction (e.g. fe_lag=:x1=>2 or fe_lag=[:x1=>2, :x2=>5]).
 * fixedeffect: this option will define if fixed effect will be applied (e.g. fixedeffect=true).
 The default is false.
+* panel: this option will defien which variable is defined as panel (e.g. panel=:x1).

 ### Full-syntax example